 DURHAM – The Museum of Art, UNH presents ColorON!The program will take place in the Museum of Art, Saturday, April 1, 2017 from 10am – 1pm in conjunction with the Museum of Art’s display of Japanese woodblock prints.

 On March 24th, Robin Sheriff’s ANTH 510 Animals, Identity and Culture class visited the UNH Organic Dairy facility in Lee.
 The tour, led by Kimberly Meader, was part of a class assignment designed to expose students to the many ways that research universities study and use live animals.
 UNH is one of only two land-grant universities to operate a fully orga

-The University of New Hampshire’s Department of English is pleased to announce that celebrated author Andre Dubus III will read from his work and hold a Q & A session at 5:00 p.m. on Thursday, Feb.
-23, 2017 at the Memorial Union Building, Theatre I, on the Durham Campus, as part of the UNH Writers Series.
+The University of New Hampshire’s Department of English is pleased to announce that poet Elizabeth A. I. Powell and short story writer Jensen Beach will read from their work and hold a Q & A session at 5:00 p.m. on Thursday, April 6, 2017 at the Memorial Union Building, Theatre I, on the Durham Campus, as part of the UNH Writers Series.

 Phi Beta Kappa is pleased to announce its Twenty-Eighth Annual Essay Competition for freshmen and sophomores.
 The Phi Beta Kappa competition was initiated by Professor Barbara Cooper to encourage freshmen and sophomores in general education (now Discovery) courses to strive for excellence in written work.